 - use

-instead of the jsimport x from y
+from y import xinstead of the jsimport x from yorconst x = require(y)

 Classes